wp-plugins/job-manager/readme.txt

 = Special Thanks =

 * Matt Wild of [Gobble Logic] (http://gobblelogic.com/), for his insurmoutable help in keeping this project alive!
-* Amy Shanks of [Strategic Recruitment Solutions] (http://www.strategicrecruitmentsolutions.com/), for her encrouragement and continuing support to Job Manager.
+* Amy Shanks of [Strategic Recruitment Solutions] (http://www.strategicrecruitmentsolutions.com/), for her enouragement and continuing support to Job Manager.
+* [Jet Brains](https://www.jetbrains.com/phpstorm/), for their support of Open Source projects by providing development tools and resources like PhpStorm.
 * [Automattic](http://automattic.com/), for their support and feedback on features, design and usability.
 * All the wonderful people who've submitted bugs, feedback and feature requests - you're the people who keep us on our toes and help give this project life!